 This is a guide for teens, caregivers, and educators looking for info and support on bullying and related forms of abuse.
-It’s designed to help you identify bullying behavior and figure out how to take action if you or someone you know is being bullied.
+It’s designed to help you identify bullying behaviour and figure out how to take action if you or someone you know is being bullied.

 What is bullying?

-We recognize that bullying can cause severe distress to people, and we do not tolerate it on our platform.
+We recognise that bullying can cause severe distress to people, and we do not tolerate it on our platform.
 TikTok is a global community that thrives on creativity and expression, and it is critical that people feel safe to express themselves without fear of bullying or harassment on the platform.

-Identifying bullying behavior
+Identifying bullying behaviour

 Did you know?